 To understand what ChatOps is, it’s important for you to have a fair understanding of what ChatBots are.
 ChatBots, the product of Artificial Intelligence & Machine Learning, was first used as a virtual customer care agent.
 But over the years, it has been transformed and evolved into a whole new level called ChatOps, which has significantly helped many enterprises in changing/optimizing their internal processes.

-While ChatBots are being engaged by the enterprises to talk with their clients, ChatOps enable leveraging ChatBots that help in communication/collaboration of people within the company.
+While ChatBots are being engaged by the enterprises to talk with their clients, ChatOps enable leveraging ChatBots that help in the communication or collaboration of people within the company.

 When your organization is ready to kick off a new project, finalize the next year's budget, deploy some code to an environment, fix some issues on the server, review sales contracts, measure a disaster recovery plan, etc, ChatOps come in handy.
 With literally everything being cooked under one hood, ChatOps are all about the people bringing more use cases to evolve, grow, and become robust.
 In order to achieve this, it would be crucial to integrate your tools, workflows, and more importantly, the people with the ChatBot.